World stock index hits record, dollar softer after Fed

 "There is still a good deal of time and price left in it, though I would say that given the advance we have made year-to-date, that the upside between now and year-end is respectable but not anything other than respectable," Einhorn told Reuters.

-MSCI's all-country world index .MIWD00000PUS, which includes about 85 percent of global investable equities, rose 0.6 percent to pass an all-time high set in November 2007.
+MSCI's all-country world index, which includes about 85 percent of global investable equities, rose 0.46 percent to pass an all-time high set in November 2007.

-In Europe, the FTSEurofirst 300 .FTEU3 index of regional shares rose 0.59 percent to close at 1,395.58 after touching a six-year high.
+In Europe, the FTSEurofirst 300 index of regional shares rose 0.59 percent to close at 1,395.58 points after earlier touching a six-year high.

+Benchmark 10-year notes fell 2/32 in price to yield 2.6224 percent.
+In Europe, peripheral euro zone bond yields headed back toward historic lows.
+German bund futures ticked up 68 points to settle at 146.14.

-The greenback touched a three-week low against a basket of currencies .DXY at 80.147.
-The euro strengthened to a 10-day high against the dollar while sterling advanced to its highest versus the greenback since October 2008.
+The greenback touched a three-week low against a basket of currencies at 80.147.
+The euro strengthened to a 10-day high against the dollar, while sterling advanced to its highest level versus the greenback since October 2008.

 Brent crude hit a nine-month high above $115 a barrel on concerns heavy fighting in Iraq could limit oil supply from OPEC's second-biggest producer.

-Brent LCOc1 rose 80 cents to settle at $115.06 a barrel.
-The U.S. crude oil futures contract for July CLc1, which expires on Friday, rose 46 cents to settle at $106.43 a barrel.

-(Reporting by Herbert Lash; Additional reporting by Jamie McGeever in London; Editing by Meredith Mazzilli, Chizu Nomiyama, Leslie Adler and James Dalgleish)
+(Reporting by Herbert Lash; Additional reporting by Jamie McGeever in London; Editing by Meredith Mazzilli, Chizu Nomiyama and Leslie Adler)